xandaschofield/stemmers/README.md

 **coherences.[sh,condor]**: Takes the states redone with redo_states and uses Mallet to generate coherence scores for the resulting topics on the untreated corpus, outputting diagnostics files to coherences/.

+**word_entropy.[py,condor]**: Computes the average change in entropy between stemmed and unstemmed versions of words for the stemmed treatments (only seven of the ten total treatments).
+Lists of the top and bottom words by entropy difference are put in wordlists/.

+**word_probability.[py,condor]**: Computes the average change in held-out log probability for each unstemmed word form, weighted by the idf of the word.
+Lists of top and bottom words by probability difference are put in wordlistsidf/.

 ### Sanity checks